 Dogs who are diagnosed with cancer often develop scabs on their skin.
-The cause of these scabs is not completely understood, but it is believed that the cancerous cells produce toxins that can irritate the skin.
+The cause of these scabs is not completely understood, but the cancerous cells are believed to produce toxins that can irritate the skin.

 The scabs may also be caused by a reaction to the chemotherapy drugs used to treat cancer.
 Dog Scabs Caused by Environmental Factors Many of the most common causes of dog scabs are environmental factors.

-Environmental allergies and contact dermatitis, for example, can cause dogs to develop scabs on their skin.
+For example, environmental allergies and contact dermatitis can cause dogs to develop scabs on their skin.

-In many cases, scabs on a dog’s back are caused by a skin condition, such as seborrhea or pyoderma.
+In many cases, a dog’s back scabs are caused by a skin condition, such as seborrhea or pyoderma.
 If your Dog has scabs on his back, it is important to take him to the vet to determine the underlying cause and to receive treatment if necessary.

 Treatment for dogs with scabs on their backs may include antibiotics, medicated shampoos, or steroids.
 In some cases, surgery may also be necessary.